alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 **Option A: Implicit Control Flow (Exceptions)**

-Method signatures often don't advertise failure when using `exceptions`, unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
+Method signatures often don't indicate possible failures when using `exceptions`, unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
 `DeactivateUser` (below) returns `void`, so failures aren't visible in the signature.
-In this style, it might throw for parsing/loading/saving and even for business-rule failures.
+In this style, it may throw while parsing, loading, saving, or enforcing business rules.